ABGEO/php-course/SYLLABUS.md

 - Insert data into Database
 - SQL Injection protection

-## Part III - Final Project
+## Part III - Improve project

+In this part, students should add some additional features to the developed blog:

+- Role-based permissions
+    - Blogger.
+May:
+        - Read all published blogs
+        - Create Blog
+        - Edit OWN Blog
+        - Delete OWN Blog
+    - Admin.
+May:
+        - Manage User roles
+        - Read all published blogs
+        - Create Blog
+        - Edit ANY Blog
+        - Delete ANY Blog

+## Project

-At the end of this course, the participant will be able to create a simple web application using PHP and MySQL with the following features:
+In this course, we will create a simple blog using PHP and MySQL with the following features:

 - User Registration
 - User Login
 - User Logout
+- Blogging (Create/Update/Delete the Blog)
+- Blog Listing
+- Single Blog page

+This project will provide students with practical knowledge of website development process using pure PHP, HTML and CSS.